Project 2: Access controls

 After you run this command the prompt should change.
 You are now running a shell while using the mounted file system as your new root.

-This file system has several incorrectly set file system permissions.
+This file system has several incorrectly set file system permissions which can be easily exploited by an adversary to violate expected behavior.
 In order to get full credit, you will need to identify at least 10 files or directories which have incorrect permissions.
 Note, one of the first tasks you will need to do is navigate around the Linux filesystem.
 You can use the commands cd <dir>, ls -al and cd .. to navigate the file system.

 When you are done, simply type exit to quit the current shell, and return to your original shell.